fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-11-02-symbiotic.md

 <br>

 ####BRIEF
 **Noumena, Green Fab Lab and Fab Lab Barcelona present “SYMBIOTIC ASSOCIATIONS” workshop.** The purpose of the course is to explore the relationship between digital and biological manufacturing, as multi-scalar construction techniques.
 The Workshop will be based on defining a theoretical and experimental framework focused on the convergence between Digital Tectonics and Organic processes.
-We will focus on the association between biology and architecture in order to manufacture biological mechanisms.
+We will focus on the association between biology and architecture in order to manufacture biological mechanisms.<br>

 During the workshop, participants will be involved in a dynamic workflow, studying algorithms based on recursive systems associated with organic and digital manufacturing.
 The Workshop will be divided into **two main phases:**